nshkrdotcom/nshkrdotcom.github.io/README.md

 - `nshkr-ml` → Machine Learning
 - etc.

+Known categories live in `config/nshkr_categories.json` and keep their pinned display order.
+Any other `nshkr-*` topic is still treated as a real category: the slug is split on `-`, titleized with acronym-aware casing, and appended after the known categories automatically.

 Repos with `nshkr-archive` topic are hidden from the site.

 Use `scripts/MANAGE_REPO_TOPICS.sh` to manage topics on your repos.